Rob--W/grab-to-pan.js/README.md

 * Chrome 7
 * Firefox 4
-* Internet Explorer 9
+* Internet Explorer 10
 * Opera 11.60
 * Safari 5.1

-Support for earlier versions of Chrome, Firefox, Opera and Safari can be added if you include a polyfill for `Function.prototype.bind`.
+Support for Internet Explorer 9 can be added by including a polyfill for `classList`.
-To get support in Internet Explorer 8, you need to include a polyfill for `Element.prototype.addEventListener` and `Element.prototype.matchesSelector`.
+Support for Internet Explorer 8 can be added by including polyfills for `classList`, the DOM2 Event API, and `matchesSelector`.

-IE7- is explicitly not supported.
+Support for earlier versions of Chrome, Firefox, Opera and Safari can be added if you include a polyfill for `Function.prototype.bind` and `classList`.

 ## License